kevindoorhomes/doorway/listing-agent/daily-activities.md

 ---

 Once a listing has been on the market or has received negative feedback about the price, it will be time to revisit the original value and implement a price improvement.
-Visit the[ Implementing a Price Improvement](/listing-agent/process-guide/marketing/implementing-a-price-improvement.md) page for more detailed information about how this conversation looks.
+Visit the[ "Implementing a Price Improvement](/listing-agent/process-guide/marketing/implementing-a-price-improvement.md)" page for more detailed information about how this conversation looks.

 ### Logging in ProsperWorks

 ---